Whatsapp Icon

 Overview of Available Treatments

 Tyrosine Kinase Inhibitors (TKIs) are at the forefront of treating EGFR-mutated cancers.
-TKIs block the tyrosine kinase domain of the EGFR, which is instrumental in the signaling pathways that lead to cancer cell proliferation.
+TKIs block the tyrosine kinase domain of the EGFR, which is instrumental in the signalling pathways that lead to cancer cell proliferation.
 Some of the prominent TKIs used in treatment include Erlotinib, Gefitinib, and Osimertinib.
 Patients diagnosed with EGFR-mutated cancers often undergo an EGFR mutation test to determine the specific mutation, which guides the selection of the most effective TKI.

 Success Stories and Case Studies

 The introduction of TKIs has fundamentally changed the outlook for many patients with EGFR-mutated cancers.
 With increased research, numerous case studies have emerged, illustrating significant improvements in survival rates and quality of life.
-For instance, a study highlighted a patient with advanced lung cancer with an EGFR mutation who experienced a dramatic reduction in tumor size and improved symptoms after being treated with Osimertinib.
+For instance, a study highlighted a patient with advanced lung cancer with an EGFR mutation who experienced a dramatic reduction in tumour size and improved symptoms after being treated with Osimertinib.
 Such success stories underscore the potential of targeted therapies in managing and sometimes even reversing the progression of cancer.

 Future Therapies in Development